top of page

 The Chafee Education and Training Grant Program offers grant assistance to Pennsylvania undergraduate students who are aging out of foster care and who are attending a postsecondary institution approved for Federal Title IV student financial assistance programs.
 Recipient must be enrolled at least half-time and maintain “satisfactory academic progress.”

-Awards – The maximum award for 2019–20 is $5,000.
-However, no award may exceed the cost of attendance minus any other financial aid.
+Awards – For the 2022-23 year the award is $5,000 However, no award may exceed the cost of attendance minus any other financial aid.

 For information and application, contact PHEAA at firstname.lastname@example.org.

 Eligibility – children by birth or adoption of a deceased law enforcement member, firefighter, rescue or ambulance squad member, corrections facility employee, active National Guard member, or other federal or state active duty personnel who died after January 1, 1976, as a result of performing his or her official duties.
 Applicant must be 25 years or younger, complete a FAFSA and a Pennsylvania State Grant Application, and be enrolled in a full-time approved program of study.